 I’m celebrating Gati every May 27th now and December 24th, which is when she was adopted.
 I also celebrate every January 15th which is when she first came to live with me.

 I love this site because you can make your own memorial for your cat.
 It’s very cute and fun and it’s a great way to celebrate your pet! rainbowsbridge.com

 11. make a shrine for them

-I have had a shrine for her ever since she came back home with me and my boyfriend.
+I have had a shrine for her ever since she came back home with me and my husband.
 We were so sad in the car when we got her ashes.
 It really hit us then that she was gone.

-When my mom saw the Frida art pictured below, she said it looked like me. (im editing this and it’s so funny that i mentioned how my mom thought it looked like me but im dark as hell lol – but i agree since i carry my cats and act silly it can look like me in a way. yeah… i know im not white lol)
+When my mom saw the Frida art pictured below, she said it looked like me. (im editing this and it’s so funny that i mentioned how my mom thought it looked like me but im dark as hell lol – but i agree since i carry my cats and act silly, it can look like me in a way. yeah… i know im not white lol)

 12. celebrate their life by doing what you wanted to do

 I guess this might not work if you don’t get another pet.
 This might not be helpful if you didn’t plan anything with them either lol